Secured vs. Unsecured Debt

 Your secured and unsecured debt attorney can help you identify the character of the debt and then help you analyze which creditors should be paid and what order to pay them.
 Remember, with unsecured debt, creditors must file a lawsuit in court first before they are authorized to seize the debtor’s assets and property as collateral.

-If you find yourself is such a situation, you can book a free consultation with our Oregon debt attorneys.
+If you find yourself is such a situation, you can book a free case evaluation with our Oregon debt attorneys.
 If you are from Bend, Clackamas, Portland, and surrounding communities in Oregon and need debt relief, bankruptcy alternatives, or even legal support against unlawful seizure of property, our bankruptcy, and debt attorneys can help.
 We at Michael D. O’Brien and Associates take your privacy seriously and guarantee the utmost confidentiality in your case and situation.
-Schedule a consultation with our Portland bankruptcy law firm today!
+Schedule a case evaluation with our Portland bankruptcy law firm today!